hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdAuth/Sessions.md

 app.addSessions(using: .memory)
 ```

-If you don't provide a `using` parameter and you have already called ``Hummingbird.addPersist`` to setup the persist framework, sessions will use the same storage method as persist.
+If you don't provide a `using` parameter and you have already called ``/Hummingbird/HBApplication/addPersist(using:)`` to setup the persist framework, sessions will use the same storage method as persist.

 By default sessions store the session id in a `SESSION_ID` cookie.
 At initialisation it is possible to set it up to use a different cookie.